SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Firmware List](/images/users-guide/DeviceManagement/devmgmt-firmware-list.png)

+Each entry shows the firmware name, the device type (if set) and a label indicating if and how many versions a firmware has.

 When clicking on an entry, the details for this firmware are displayed along with all available versions and patches.

 ![Firmware details](/images/users-guide/DeviceManagement/devmgmt-firmware-details.png)

-At the top, the firmware name, an optional description and the device type filter are shown.
+At the top, the firmware name, a description and optional device type filter(s) are shown.
 If a filter is set, the firmware will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.

-The list of versions and patches show the version name, an optional description, the the name of the file containing the firmware.
+The list of versions and patches shows the version name, an optional description, and the name of the file containing the firmware.
 Moreover, the list indicates if a firmware version has patches, which can be viewed by expanding the version entry.

 #### Adding firmwares, firmware versions, or firmware patches